XmasKong/9-Tails/README.md

 created and maintained by SMART IT MASTER+ 23rd team2.

 This Project has been reconstituted by <a href="http://kr.linkedin.com/in/xmaskong">XmasKong</a>.<br />
-This provides auction system, management system(banner,delivery)<br />
+This provides auction system and management system(banner,delivery).